nag763/ssi-baley-labeye/reports/README.md

-# This dir is used to report the data from the application
+# This dir's purpose is to save the programs outputs